-4. Wine from any country may be entered into the under $25 classes.
+2. Wine from any country may be entered into the under $25 classes.

 8. Any wine may be entered only once under the closure of the entrant’s choice (e.g. screwcap, cork etc.) and in the packaging format of the entrant’s choice (e.g. glass, can, plastic etc.).
 It cannot be duplicated with another type of closure or packaging format.

 9. Any wine can only be entered once.
 In the situation where the same wine is bottled under 2 different labels, only one label may be entered.

 10. Only wines made solely from grapes are eligible for entry.
 Due to the Sale & Supply of Alcohol Act and the Off Licenses granted to New World stores, grape wine is defined as “the product of the complete or partial fermentation of fresh grapes, or a mixture of that product and products derived solely from grapes.”